Corporate Strategic Plan

 - The High Frequency Rail (HFR) project(External link) completed its second phase and Council endorsed the Corridor Design for a proposed station stop in Pickering.

-Strategic Focus - Build environmental and infrastructure resilience through proactive climate change mitigation and adaptation measures
+Strategic Focus: Build environmental and infrastructure resilience through proactive climate change mitigation and adaptation measures

 - The City of Pickering completed its Pine Creek Erosion Municipal Class Environmental Assessment Study(External link) (Class EA), enabling staff to identify and prioritize erosion-related risks within the study area, and to develop a list of high priority sites in need of rehabilitation.